 The median annual wage for preschool and childcare center directors was $49,160 in May 2020.

-Employment of preschool and childcare center directors is projected to grow 1 percent from 2019 to 2029, slower than the average for all occupations.
+Employment of preschool and childcare center directors is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.

 Explore resources for employment and wages by state and area for preschool and childcare center directors.